 Guidance on estimating emissions of NO_x and SO_x is given in source category 1.A.2.c (combustion emissions from chemicals manufacturing).
+Emissions of BC are considered to be insignificant.

 3.2.3 Activity data

 A lot of information on production statistics (for various source categories) is available from national statistics or United Nations statistical yearbooks.